Semi-Local Exchange-Correlation Approximations in Density Functional Theory: Semi-Local xc Approximations

 with $\gamma_1=0.08$ and $\gamma_2=0.3$ that were obtained by a fit to the atomization energies of the molecules in the AE6 test set.\cite{Lynch2003:8996,Lynch2004:1460} Note that \cref{eq:f-rmggac} depends on $s$ (\cref{eq:s}) and $\alpha$ (\cref{eq:alpha}), while the function $f$ of \xcref{MGGA;C;SCAN} depends on $\alpha_\text{c}$ (\cref{eq:alpha-sigma2}).

 \xclabel{MGGA;C;rregTM}{2021}{Jana2021:024103} The \xcref{MGGA;X;regTM} exchange functional was originally combined with \xcref{GGA;C;regTPSS} for correlation.
 A correlation functional that is more compatible with \xcref{MGGA;X;regTM} was constructed to obtain improved results.
-It is based on \xcref{MGGA;C;SCAN}, the only difference being that the switching function $f$ (\cref{eq:ec-scan,eq:scanfalpha}) is replaced by \cref{eq:f-rmggac} with a function $g$ that depends on $\alpha$ (\cref{eq:alpha}) and has no dependence on $s$:
+It is based on \xcref{MGGA;C;SCAN}, but with the following two differences.
+First, the function $g\left(At^2\right)$ in $H_1^{\text{SCAN}}$ (\cref{eq:h1scan,eq:scang}) is replaced by $g\left(At^2\right)=1/\left(1+At^2+A^2t^4\right)$, as in \xcref{GGA;C;PW91} and \xcref{GGA;C;PBE}, but with $\beta$ given by \cref{eq:vpbe-beta}.
+Second, the switching function $f$ (\cref{eq:ec-scan,eq:scanfalpha}) is replaced by \cref{eq:f-rmggac} with a function $g$ that depends on $\alpha$ (\cref{eq:alpha}) and has no dependence on $s$:

 The empirical parameter $\gamma_1=0.2$ was tuned for accurate atomization energies for the AE6 set of molecules.\cite{Lynch2003:8996,Lynch2004:1460}